 Aronson says that the ingredients in clarifying shampoos "help lift buildup from the scalp with their deep-cleansing ability."
 Drugstore brand, Suave, is known for having plenty of scalp-targeting shampoos at a very affordable price.

-Tea Tree Oil Shampoos
+Scalp Buildup Product: Tea Tree Oil Shampoos

 And Earth's Nectar has made a name for itself with its natural hair-friendly formulas.
 This natural blend of mint leaf and tea tree oil will rid you of buildup while hydrating your scalp.

-Apple Cider Vinegar Treatments
+Scalp Buildup Product: Apple Cider Vinegar Treatments

-"Apple cider vinegar is naturally high in acetic acid and has a pH level that is close to that of human hair.
-Regularly rinsing with this vinegar can help bring your scalp and hair to its ideal acidity, especially if you have oily strands or scalp buildup," Aronson explains.
+"Apple cider vinegar is naturally high in acetic acid and has a pH level that is close to that of human hair," Aronson explains.
+"Regularly rinsing with this vinegar can help bring your scalp and hair to its ideal acidity, especially if you have oily strands or scalp buildup."
 We're huge fans of dpHUE's ACV hair rinse for a purifying effect.
 But if you're looking for something with more of a fruity scent, Fekkai's apple cider shampoo smells just like apples and pears.